karakayautku4/coffee-to-tweet/README.md

     python3 coffee_tweet.py
 The script will continuously monitor the temperature sensor and tweet a message on Twitter when the temperature rises above a certain threshold.
 This indicates that the user has made a cup of coffee.

+**Contributing**

+If you'd like to contribute to this project, please feel free to fork this repository and submit a pull request.

 **Acknowledgements**